Turning On or Off a Control Unit Relay with an iMonnit Rule

 How This Works

-1. With the above configurations, the sensor will be reporting data every 20 minutes.
+1. With the above configurations, the sensor will report data every 20 minutes.

 3. The Rule will trigger, and the control command will be delivered to the gateway within one minute.